• Skip to primary navigation

 Step 1: Cut tree shapes from the quilt.

-First step in the project is to cut the tree shapes.
+The first step in the project is to cut the tree shapes.
 You guys know me.
-I don’t get all exact on measurements and stuff like that, which means no measuring required for this project.I just grabbed the scissors and started cutting.
+I don’t get all exact on measurements and stuff like that, which means no measuring is required for this project.I just grabbed the scissors and started cutting.
 I go with the saying “perfectly imperfect”.
 You don’t have to work as hard that way.

 how to cut tree shapes